duchuynh/Disassembler_Computer-Systems_Final_Project/README.md

 This is the final project for Penn's Intro to Computer Systems course.

 # Overview
-This project focused on dynamic memory management of Linkedlists using C. Given .obj(binary) files in the obj_files_for_student_testing folder, the program takes the machine code from each of the .obj files, parses them, converts them to assembly code, and finally creates Linkedlist structs that stores the machine code and assembly code into each node of the linkedlist.
+This project focused on dynamic memory management of Linkedlists using C. Given .obj(binary) files in the obj_files_for_student_testing folder, the program takes the machine code from each of the .obj files, parses them, and converts them to assembly code, and finally creates Linkedlist structs that stores the machine code and assembly code into each node of the linkedlist.
 The make Build System was used to automate the task of compiling and running the code.

 # Features